Game Show Network: Syndication

-GSN began syndicating some of its original programming to other channels in the early 2010s.
+Game Show Network began syndicating some of its original programming to other channels in the early 2010s.
 On June 24, 2013, the channel entered into an agreement with Bounce TV, giving it the broadcast rights to The Newlywed Game, Catch 21, and The American Bible Challenge.
 The American Bible Challenge aired in reruns on UP in fall 2013 and again in spring 2015.
 Drew Carey's Improv-A-Ganza aired on Laff in 2015.
 Reruns of America Says aired in syndication during the 2019–20 season.
 Reruns of People Puzzler began airing in syndication for the 2023–24 television season.

 Game Show Central

 On March 28, 2020, the network launched Game Show Central, a digital streaming channel broadcasting archived GSN original programming.
 The network is currently available on Samsung and Vizio smart television sets and Paramount Skydance-owned AVOD platform Pluto TV (which also carries rival network Buzzr).
-Game Show Central features both current/recent Game Show Network originals like America Says and older shows such as Cram, Friend or Foe?, Minute To Win It, and Baggage.
+Game Show Central features both current/recent Game Show Network originals like America Says and older shows such as Cram, Friend or Foe?, Minute to Win It, and Baggage.
 By 2023, a limited selection of syndicated shows originally acquired for Game Show Network's schedule (including 25 Words or Less and the Steve Harvey version of Family Feud) were incorporated into the schedule.
 The service became available on The Roku Channel (with a somewhat different schedule and shows compared to the Pluto TV stream) later in 2020.
 The service was made available globally via Plex in late July 2020.

 On October 10, 2023, GSN partnered with sister company Crunchyroll, LLC to launch a Crunchyroll-branded FAST channel dedicated to anime and related programming.
 The Crunchyroll channel initially launched on October 11, 2023, on The Roku Channel, LG Channels, and Vizio WatchFree+ platforms.

 Beginning on February 17, 2025, Game Show Central would also be offered as an over-the-air digital subchannel network, distributed in a hybrid OTA and cable/streaming model similar to that of Oxygen.
 At launch, it was primarily carried on stations (many of them being Ion Television affiliates) owned by the E. W. Scripps Company and Inyo Broadcast Holdings, replacing Sony-owned classic television network Get (which temporarily replaced Scripps News on their stations following that network's November 2024 conversion into a streaming-only service) on the majority of its charter affiliates.
 The broadcast feed maintains a separate schedule, incorporating additional archived Game Show Network originals not carried on the cable and streaming channels, including some previously featured on the streaming feed, such as The Newlywed Game (Sherri Shepherd and Carnie Wilson versions), Blank Slate, Best Ever Trivia Show, Winsanity and Lingo (Bill Engvall version).